Consciously Curating Connection

 This raises a fundamental question: should we consciously curate a few meaningful relationships, or embed ourselves in larger networks of mixed-quality connections like traditional village life?

-The research suggests both.
-Quality trumps quantity - authentic relationships provide more neurological benefit than superficial ones, releasing oxytocin and reducing stress hormones (Lieberman, 2013).
+The research (again not surprisingly) suggests both.
+Quality trumps quantity with authentic relationships providing more neurological benefit than superficial ones, releasing oxytocin and reducing stress hormones (Lieberman, 2013).
 But Pinker's longevity studies reveal that even low-quality social contact provides health benefits.
-Those Sardinian centenarians weren't necessarily surrounded by their favourite people - the gossipy neighbour, grumpy shopkeeper, and irritating cousin all contributed to a social safety net (Pinker, 2017).
+Those Sardinian centenarians weren't necessarily surrounded by their favourite people, and yet the gossipy neighbour, grumpy shopkeeper, and irritating cousin all contributed to a social safety net (Pinker, 2017).

 This creates tension in modern life.
 Conscious curation lets us invest in nourishing relationships, but requires energy that might not be available during vulnerable times.
 The village model provides automatic social contact - you see people whether you want to or not - but offers no guarantee of quality.